astronomer/docs/software_versioned_docs/version-0.33/upgrade-astronomer.md

 Follow this guide to upgrade to any version of Astronomer Software.
 For information on new features and changes, refer to [Software release notes](release-notes.md).

 A few notes before you get started:
-- The upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in your upgrade script.
+- The upgrade process will not affect running Apache Airflow® tasks as long as `upgradeDeployments.enabled=false` is set in your upgrade script.
 - Updates will not cause any downtime to Astronomer services, including the Software UI, the Astro CLI, and the Houston API.
 - To avoid potential complications, perform Astronomer Software upgrades in order and include all minor versions in your upgrade sequence.